elliealbertson/identifying_pregnancy_clinical_notes/README.md

 # Identifying Pregnancy in Clinical Notes

-Identifying medical conditions and events in clinical notes can add business value to hospitals and other organizations with clinical text data.
+Identifying medical conditions in clinical notes can add business value to health care organizations.
 Pregnancy is one example of a condition that can be identified.

-This project used Python, the HuggingFace transformers library, and Gradio to fine-tune a large language model to identify pregnancy in clinical notes, and publish an app interface for testing use cases.
+This project used Python, the HuggingFace transformers library, and Gradio to fine-tune a large language model to identify pregnancy in clinical notes and publish an app interface.

 Key steps in this project: